NSS-Therapeutic-Raccoons/WorkforceManagement/README.md

 ![Appsettings Demo](https://github.com/NSS-Therapeutic-Raccoons/WorkforceManagement/blob/rb-readmebuild/readmegifs/appsettingsjson.gif?raw=true)

 7. Next, open the SQL Server Object Explorer view window.
 Navigate to the Bangazon server and right click to select **properties**.
 In the properties window that pops up, find ***Connection String*** and copy the connection string.

-8. Paste the connection string into the appsettings.json file you just created under connection strings/defaultconnection.
+8. Paste the connection string into the `appsettings.json` file you just created under connectionstrings/defaultconnection.
 Here:
 ```json
 {
   "ConnectionStrings": {